HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **Acceptance Criteria:**
     1. A "Report Center" link in the side navigation leads to a dedicated page with two main areas: "Generate Report" and "My Reports".
     2. The "Generate Report" area allows a user to select a predefined report type and apply relevant filters.
-    3. The system will use smart logic to either generate simple reports synchronously (immediate download) or enqueue complex reports as an asynchronous background job.
+    3. The system will use smart logic to either generate simple reports synchronously (immediate download) or enqueue complex reports as an asynchronous background job, creating a corresponding record in the `background_tasks` table.
-    4. The "My Reports" area acts as an inbox, listing all generated reports with their status (e.g., 'Generating', 'Ready', 'Failed').
+    4. The "My Reports" area acts as an inbox, providing a user-facing view of their records in the `generated_reports` table.
+It must list all initiated reports with their current `status` (e.g., 'Generating', 'Ready', 'Failed').
-    5. Users receive a notification when an asynchronous report is ready and can download it from the "My Reports" list.
+    5. Users receive a notification (via the centralized notification system) when an asynchronous report's status changes to 'Ready', and they can download the file from the `storage_path` via the "My Reports" list.
-    6. The system supports exporting reports in both **PDF** (via WeasyPrint) and **CSV/Excel** (via pandas) formats.
+    6. The system supports exporting reports in both **PDF** (via WeasyPrint) and **CSV/Excel** (via pandas) formats, as specified in the `file_format` field of the report record.

 #### **Epic 6: AI-Powered Actionable Intelligence**